thegetty/ancient-glass/content/catalogue/cat-88.md

 ## Description

 The bowl has an upright rounded lip; cylindrical body tapering toward the flat bottom.
-It stands on a tall, conical ring-base formed by a single revolution of an applied ribbon coil of glass, which consists of at least 10 layers of translucent purple and opaque turquoise and green glass.
+It stands on a tall, conical base-ring formed by a single revolution of an applied ribbon coil of glass, which consists of at least 10 layers of translucent purple and opaque turquoise and green glass.

 The rim is a twisted purple and white rope-like cane.
 The vessel is made of a matrix comprising four types of circular mosaic sections, florets, fused together.